StephenDini/Amazon_Vine_Analysis/README.md

 ## Summary

 When looking at the statistics its hard to say if there is a bias.
 We are indeed showing that the 90 Vine reviews, of which 44 were 5 star raitings, percentages were indeed higher than that of non payed reviews.
-With such a small sample size it may not be best to draw conclusions just yet.
-The 10 percent different does streangth the assumption that paid reviews contain bias.
+The 10 percent different does lend credence to the assumption that paid reviews contain bias but with such a small sample size it may not be best to draw conclusions just yet.

 More data is needed or expand the filter to include 4 and 5 stars.